pytorch/pytorch/aten/src/ATen/native/nested/README.md

 ## NestedTensor Data Structure

 NestedTensors are a generalization of torch Tensors which eases working with data of different shapes and lengths.
-NestedTenosrs are mainly used to represent a list of N tensor_components.
+NestedTensors are mainly used to represent a list of N tensor_components.
 The N tensor_components are flattened and concatenated into a single tensor.
 The NestedTensor data structure contains the following information to recover the original tensor_components:

 - size_tensor: 2d tensor of n_tensor_components x n_dims
 - stride_tensor: 2d tensor of n_tensor_components x n_dims